-Our interest rate swap agreement is further discussed in Note H to our consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K. As of December 31, 2022, we have no other derivative or hedging arrangements outstanding.
+We have an interest rate swap agreement, which is further discussed in Note I to our consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K. As of December 31, 2023, we have no other derivative or hedging arrangements outstanding.